Aloqalaa/Landscape-Sparsification-on-Modelling-Invasion-Process/README.md

     note = {to appear}
 }
 # Licensing and Re-distribution
 See the LICENCE file.
-You may use/re-distribute WebSim if you do all of the following.
+You may use/re-distribute the codes if you do all of the following.

 1. Request in writing via e-mail to me